Georg Friedrich Creuzer: Life

 He was born at Marburg, the son of a bookbinder.
 After studying at Marburg and at the University of Jena, he went to Leipzig as a private tutor; but in 1802 he was appointed professor at Marburg, and two years later professor of philology and ancient history at Heidelberg.
 He held the latter position for nearly forty-five years, with the exception of a short time spent at the University of Leiden, where his health was affected by the Dutch climate.

-He was one of the principal founders of the Philological Seminary established at Heidelberg in 1807.
+Creuzer was one of the principal founders of the Philological Seminary established at Heidelberg in 1807.
 The Académie des Inscriptions et Belles-Lettres, Paris, appointed him one of its members, and from the Grand Duke of Baden he received the dignity of privy councillor.

-In 1844 he received a medal for his 40th anniversary of employment at the University of Heidelberg.
+In 1844 Creuzer received a medal for his 40th anniversary of employment at the University of Heidelberg.
 This medal was made by the engraver Ludwig Kachel.